eMapR/TimeSync-Plus/README.md

 ## About

 TimeSyncPlus is a desktop application modeled after the original TimeSync application that was originally developed as a validation tool for LandTrendr, a spectral-temporal segmentation algorithm.
 Since its inception, its utility has grown beyond a segmentation validation tool.
-It is also useful for exploring known or predicted change events on the landscape and for collecting information about observations in time.
-TimeSync-Plus better handles these two significant use cases (event and observations information collection) more explicitly and greatly expands flexibility for users to define what types of information should be recorded.
+It is now a vector vailidaton tool that allows for user defined attribution labels.
+Time Sync Plus imploys temporal trijectories of spectral information, LandSat imagery and high resolution imagery to guide the user to informed attributions of points or polygons.

 ### Improvements:
 - Slippy map zoom and pan image chips